tejbans/tejbans.github.io/_posts/2016-10-16-Object-Architecture.md

 ### Object Oriented Programming / OOP

 As the name implies,  its all about the Objects.
 But what does that really mean?
-Let’s look at some real-world examples to see.
+Let’s look at some real-world examples to see.Imagine an object that most people can relate to, a car.

-Imagine an object that most people can relate to, a car.
 How can we describe a car?

 ![alt text](http://tejbans.github.io/images/Pagani.jpg)

 Well, it has attributes such as the color, make, model, year, mileage, and vin.
-Each of these attributes make each car what it is.
+Each of these attributes, make each car what it is.
 In Object Oriented Programming, the features that describe an object, are called properties.

 ### Behavior of an Object

-The next question is, what are the actions a car can do, or can be done to the car?
+The next question is, what are the actions a car can do, or can be done by the car?
 Let’s take some of the obvious ones:

 Car can drive
 Car can carry passengers